timothyharker4/RepData_PeerAssessment1/Documents/data/ReproducibleResearch/PA1_template.md

 taken during the recorded interval, the mean and median number of steps taken each day both slightly decreased.

+## Differences between weekdays and weekendsset
-11. Create a new factor variable called DayType that is assigned the value "Weekend" if the weekdays() function returns the value "Saturday" or "Sunday" or is assigned the value "Weekday"
+Create a new factor variable called DayType that is assigned the value "Weekend" if the weekdays() function returns the value "Saturday" or "Sunday" or is assigned the value "Weekday"

 ```r
 activitydata$DayType <- factor(NA, c("Weekday","Weekend"))